David Lloyd George: Secretary of State for War

 The weakness of Asquith as a planner and organiser was increasingly apparent to senior officials.
 After Asquith had refused, then agreed to, and then refused again Lloyd George's demand to be allowed to chair a small committee to manage the war, he resigned in December 1916.
 Grey was among leading Asquithians who had identified Lloyd George's intentions the previous month.
 Lloyd George became prime minister, with the nation demanding he take vigorous charge of the war.

 Although during the political crisis Robertson had advised Lloyd George to "stick to it" and form a small War Council, Lloyd George had planned if necessary to appeal to the country.
 His Military Secretary Colonel Arthur Lee prepared a memo blaming Robertson and the General Staff for the loss of Serbia and Romania.
 Lloyd George was restricted by his promise to the Unionists to keep Haig as Commander-in-Chief and the press support for the generals, although Milner and Curzon were also sympathetic to campaigns to increase British power in the Middle East.
 After Germany's offer (12 December 1916) of a negotiated peace, Lloyd George rebuffed President Wilson's request for the belligerents to state their war aims by demanding terms tantamount to German defeat.

-Prime Minister (1916–1922)
+Premiership (1916–1922)

 Lloyd George's tenure as wartime prime minister from 1916 to 1918, remains a subject of intense historical scrutiny, primarily due to its military success and his restructuring of the office along presidential lines.
 His ascent to the premiership marked a significant departure from traditional norms, as he was the first Welshman to hold the office.
 Once in office his leadership style diverged markedly from his predecessors, characterized by a more dynamic and interventionist approach to governance.
 Lloyd George relied on his political background: rooted in Liberalism, advocating for social reforms and challenging the established aristocratic order, he had made his mark through his persuasive oratory and political acumen.